jitendra3618/Jitendra_Kumar_Vicharak_project/README.md

-# a compiler that translates SimpleLang code into assembly code for the 8-bit CPU in C++
+# A compiler that translates SimpleLang code into assembly code for the 8-bit CPU in C++
 ## OWNER
    JITENDRA KUMAR
 ## Overview